jackfromeast/TheHulk/crawler-llm/README.md

 We can start more docker to run it.
 This is fine as long as they can find the html injection vulnerability.

+### 5/ Captcha

+The crawler gets detected as a bot and is unable to solve Captchas.

 ## Improvements